 Your vehicle was started, accelerated, and was running crazy on the road.
 And now it needs to be stopped, stopping the vehicle is as necessary as it’s starting.
 Once your vehicle is started, it must be stopped somewhere.

-But do you know how brake works?
+But do you know how a brake works?

-Before applying the brakes, the acceleration is released to stop the fuel supply thus the engine develops more power to drive the vehicle, and then the brakes are applied which caused to stop rotating the wheels, and hence the vehicle is stopped.
+Before applying the brakes, the acceleration is released to stop the fuel supply thus the engine develops more power to drive the vehicle, and then the brakes are applied which causes to stop rotating the wheels, and hence the vehicle is stopped.

 Let’s get started with function.